jpillora/chisel/example/reverse-tunneling-authenticated.md

 # Reverse Tunneling

+> **Use Case**: Host a website on your Raspberry Pi without opening ports on your router.

-This guide will show you how to use a publicly-visible server to relay traffic.
-For example, to self-host a website on port 80 without opening ports on your router.
+This guide will show you how to use an internet-facing server (for example, a cloud VPS) as a relay to bounce traffic down to your local webserver.

 ## Server